 Allen Ross also wisely contends, “The proverb reminds us that there are two sides in any dispute (legal, domestic, or religious) and that all sides in a dispute must be given a hearing.”
 To which Bruce Waltke agrees that “the proverb teaches the equality of disputants and instructs the disciple not only to hear both sides of an argument but to demand direct cross-examination before rendering a decision.”

 William MacDonald’s counsel to us is simple and practical: “A man should get all the facts before giving his opinion.
 Otherwise he will be embarrassed when the full details are made known.
 There are two sides to every question: every divorce, every quarrel, etc. Don’t agree with a person if you have not heard the other person’s side.”

-If, in our attempt to be peacemakers, we reach conclusions and make judgments without taking time to practice biblical love, by seeking out and listening to both parties involved, then we are not wise counselors at all, but extremely foolish.
-Instead of helping the people we claim to care about we do more damage by becoming part of the problem rather than the solution; instead of serving God as a true peacemaker, we serve the flesh and do the devil’s work.
+If, in our attempt to be peacemakers, we reach conclusions and make judgments without taking time to practice biblical love–by seeking out and listening to both parties involved–then we are not wise counselors at all, but extremely foolish.
+Instead of helping the people we claim to care about, we do more damage by becoming part of the problem rather than the solution.
+By ignoring the wisdom of Proverbs 18:17, we fail to faithfully serve God and others as helpful peacemakers, serve the flesh, and do the devil’s work instead.

 [Originally posted February 19, 2013 as “One Sure Way to Be Unhelpful to Others”]